• Add description, images, menus and links to your mega menu

 In the basilica: Chie, I hope your haemorrhoids rub together so much that they hurt worse than when they ever have before! (ouch)

-In the basilica: Take hold of your servant girl whenever you want to; it's your right (my motto too)
+In the basilica: Take hold of your servant girl whenever you want to; it's your right (no longer your rightyes we all know this is no longer politically correct)

 In the basilica: Samius to Cornelius: go hang yourself!